azureholic/CosmosPatchDocument/README.md

 After the creation is done, all exisiting cars are patched in bulk where IsSold will be set to true.

 Create a CosmosDb account with a database and a collection.
+I used the Serverless version of Cosmos for this.
 For this sample to work the Collection should have a partitionkey "/manufacturer"

 ## references